 I started fishing when I was about 3 years old.
 I had a line with a very small float, some tiny lead and a minuscule hook.
 It was tied on a wooden branch and it didn´t have any lure (worm or grub) on the hook.
-However, I managed to catch a fish in the small the stream I was fishing in alone.
-Although its about 35 years ago I still remember me standing on a tiny bridge and seeing the fish.
+However, I managed to catch a fish in the small stream I was fishing on my own.
+Although it is about 35 years ago, I still remember me standing on a tiny bridge and seeing the fish.
 The fish I caught was about 1.5 cm long and silver.
-I was so proud to show it to my parents and they told me later they didn´t except me to catch anything without a lure on the hook.
-Until today it is the smallest fish I´ve ever caught 😉
+I was so proud to show it to my parents and they told me years later they didn´t except me to catch anything without a lure on the hook.
+Until today it is still by far the smallest fish I´ve ever caught 😉

 I still remember learning a lot of useless stuff in the preparation course about which type trout resides in which part of the river and other fish I had never heard of before and yet haven´t seen in reality nor ever caught yet.
 In the preparation course we didn´t learn how to fish.
 But we learned also some useful stuff about killing the fish properly (expertly = weidgerecht) so that it doesn´t suffer, taking care of and respecting the nature and the environment, for example never leaving traces of fishing line and collecting rubbish that is found around the shore and on the paths.
 I think that is the only purpose of the exam.